Adding Users to Linux Groups and User Management

-- Add a user to a group in Linux
+How to add users to a group in Linux

-But first, let’s cover the key files that are associated with this process in case you are new to Linux or are working on passing a certification exam.
+First, let’s cover the key files that are associated with this process in case you are new to Linux or are working on passing a certification exam.
 Then, we’ll give you a step-by-step guide for each scenario you may encounter.

-What Is Linux passwd/groups?
+What is Linux passwd/groups?

 It’s important to introduce two files that we will be using as examples of adding users to a group in Linux.